 If you are thoughtful about your Thanksgiving dinner you should be in good shape from a Chinese medicine perspective.

-I am not going to take a shot at that classic Thanksgiving green bean dish, you know the one, but ... often times green bean dishes in general are covered in a heavy sauce that is likely too sweet or too salty and usually completely overpowering.
+I am not going to dismiss or disparage "the classic Thanksgiving green bean dish", you know the one, but ... often times green bean dishes in general are covered in a heavy sauce that is likely too sweet or too salty and usually completely overpowering.

 Fermented black garlic is an “aged garlic” that has a wonderful somewhat exotic concentration, the cloves are soft and creamy which allows them to dissolve into the dish.
 Aged garlic is a good antioxidant and is great for digestion.